fusion-jena/iKNOW_poster/index.md

 - For managing the triplestore, we are using the graph database [Blazegraph](https://blazegraph.com/).
 - The curated triplestore also serves as the base for SPARQL queries and the keyword search via search engine [Elasticsearch](www.elastic.co/elasticsearch/).

-iKNOW is a modular platform, which increases the flexibility of our platform and allows adding new tools.
-Our ultimate goal is to provide a large set of tool choices for the end-user.
-Although only a few tools are embedded so far, we plan  to add more tools for each functionality in the platform.
-Then users have a variety of choices with respect to different needs and use cases.
-Our open-source code and modular designs of our platform make both the front and backend of our platform easily extendable.
-We encourage users (new developers) to use or extend our reusable UI components to speed up their development.

 <br/>